DRUMMOND’S ONION

-If you smell onions while hiking, you probably stepped on this wild onion or one of its relatives.
+If you smell onions while hiking, you probably have stepped on this wild onion or one of its relatives.
 Multiple flowering stems and leaves sprout from clusters of small bulbs that are covered with fused (not net-like) fibers.
 Unlike other wild onions in the state with urn-shaped flowers, the white, occasionally pink, petals in this species spread open wide.
 Blooms in spring.

 LEAVES: Basal.
-Clusters of 2–5 slender, 4–12-inch long, grass-like leaves emerge from a clump of 1–5 bulbs in the spring.
+Clusters of 2–5 slender, 4–12 inch long, grass-like leaves emerge from a clump of 1–5 bulbs in the spring.
 Blades are about as long as the flower stem, solid, flat, and slightly cupped to form a shallow channel.

 ELEVATION: 3,200–6,300 feet.